Falco20019/distroessed/src/CoreSupportMd/core-support-template.md

 ## Supported versions

 Specific versions of the Core only natively support specific versions of .NET.
-Backwards compatability is only tested if marked explicitly!
+Backwards compatibility is only tested if marked explicitly!

 ### First level targets